Szybet/niAudio/pcb-board/final/notes.md

 #### Should have looked at the example schematic a bit more.

 ## Update:
-- Resistor labeled as 5K above AP9101CK ( to which a jumper goes ) should be 3.3K to avoid sensitive over current protection
+- Resistor labeled as 5K above AP9101CK ( to which a jumper goes ) should be 5K, or even higher.
+Lower Resistor values cause over current protection to appear